zeek/spicy-course/src/parsing_lookahead.md

 ## Using lookahead for conditional parsing

 We have seen previously how we can use unit `switch` for conditional parsing.
-Another instance where conditional parsing can occur when a protocol message holds one of multiple possible sub-messages (a *union*).
+Another instance of conditional parsing occurs when a protocol message holds one of multiple possible sub-messages (a *union*).
 The sub-messages often contain a tag to denote what kind of sub-message is transmitted.